 Dr. B was first employed 25 years ago as a staff psychiatrist at a state hospital.
 He was assigned to work with both adults and children.
 Less than a year before his employment began, Dr. B was indicted for indecency with a child under age 17 for touching genitals with intent to arouse/gratify.

-Two years later, Dr B entered a plea of nolo contendere (no contest) and was convicted of indecency with a child and sentenced to eight years of probation and a $3,000 fine.
+Two years later, Dr. B entered a plea of nolo contendere (no contest), was convicted of indecency with a child, and sentenced to eight years of probation and a $3,000 fine.

-Two years after his conviction, TMB restricted Dr B’s medical license with terms and conditions that allowed him to only practice at the state hospital where he was currently employed and not treat patients under 18 years of age for an 18-month time period.
+Two years after his conviction, TMB restricted Dr. B’s medical license with terms and conditions that allowed him to only practice at the state hospital where he was currently employed and not treat patients under 18 years of age for an 18-month time period.

-Two years and six months into Dr. B’s eight-year probation, members of the administration and medical staff at the state hospital successfully advocated on Dr. B’s behalf that the criminal court set aside his conviction and end his probation. .
+Two years and six months into Dr. B’s eight-year probation, members of the administration and medical staff at the state hospital successfully advocated on Dr. B’s behalf that the criminal court set aside his conviction and end his probation.

 Shortly after his conviction was set aside, Dr. B entered the state hospital psychiatric residency program to complete his residency requirements.
 Dr. B completed his residency and was rehired by the state hospital as a staff psychiatrist.
-Dr. B continued his employment for five years until he resigned to accept an appointment as a child psychiatrist at a local mental health authority..
+Dr. B continued his employment for five years until he resigned to accept an appointment as a child psychiatrist at a local mental health authority.

 Dr. C